Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

-We can eliminate some more using module structures: in the second case, suppose that $4_{1,4}$ lies in the socle.
-If it is a summand, we quotient it out and ignore it, so suppose it is a submodule but not a summand, and quotient this out, also quotienting out any $2$- and $1$-dimensional factors that become submodules to produce a module $U$.
-This is a submodule of $P(4_{1,4})$ and so we use Lemma \ref{lem:largestsubmodofP4}, seeing that $U$ is a submodule of
+\textbf{Case 1}: Suppose that $4_{1,4}$ lies in the socle of $M(E_7)\downarrow_H$.
+If it is a summand, we quotient it out and ignore it, so suppose it is a submodule but not a summand, and let $U$ denote the $\{1,2_i\}$-radical of the quotient module $M(E_7)\downarrow_H/4_{1,4}$, lifted to $M(E_7)\downarrow_H$.
+This module $U$ is a submodule of $P(4_{1,4})$ and so we use Lemma \ref{lem:largestsubmodofP4}, seeing that $U$ is a submodule of

-if both trivials are in $U$ then $\Vmin\downarrow_H/U$ has $2_3$-pressure $0$, so has $2_3$ as a submodule, a contradiction from the definition of $U$.
-If there is a single trivial in $U$ then firstly replace $U$ by the $7$-dimensional submodule $1/2_1/4_{1,4}$ of $U$, and since $\Vmin$ is self-dual, there is a (unique) corresponding submodule $U'$ such that $\Vmin\downarrow_H/U'\cong U^*$.
-If $U\leq U'$ then $U'/U$ has no trivials and again it has $2_3$-pressure $0$ and so we get a contradiction.
-Thus $U'$ does not contain $U$, and we claim that in this case an involution $u$ must act with exactly two trivial Jordan blocks, not allowed by \cite[Table 7]{lawther1995}.
-To see this, firstly let $M$ denote the $\{1\}'$-residual modulo the $\{1\}'$-radical of $\Vmin\downarrow_H$, so it is a submodule of $P(1)$, as otherwise it is simply $1^{\oplus 2}$, with this impossible by \cite[Table 7]{lawther1995}.
-The submodule $U$ of $\Vmin\downarrow_H$ has image inside $M$ which is just $\soc(M)$, and the image of $U'$ has image inside $M$ which is simply $\rad(M)$.
+if both trivials are in $U$ then the quotient $M(E_7)\downarrow_H/U$ has $2_3$-pressure $0$, so has $2_3$ as a submodule, a contradiction from the definition of $U$.
+If there is a single trivial in $U$ then first replace $U$ by the $7$-dimensional submodule $1/2_1/4_{1,4}$ of $U$, and since $M(E_7)$ is self-dual, there is a (unique) corresponding submodule $U'$ such that the quotient $M(E_7)\downarrow_H/U'$ is isomorphic to $U^*$.
+If $U\leq U'$ then the quotient $U'/U$ has no trivials and again it has $2_3$-pressure $0$, so we obtain a contradiction.
+Thus $U'$ does not contain $U$, and we claim that in this case an involution $u$ must act with exactly two trivial Jordan blocks, which contravenes the possible actions given in \cite[Table 7]{lawther1995}.
+To see this, first let $M$ denote the $\{1\}'$-residual modulo the $\{1\}'$-radical of $M(E_7)\downarrow_H$, so it is a submodule of $P(1)$, as otherwise it is simply $1^{\oplus 2}$, with this impossible by \cite[Table 7]{lawther1995}.
+The submodule $U$ of $M(E_7)\downarrow_H$ has image inside $M$ which is just $\soc(M)$, and the image of $U'$ has image inside $M$ which is simply $\rad(M)$.
 It is therefore clear that the image of $U'$ contains the image of $U$ and, since $U$ is uniserial, $U'$ contains $U$.

-Thus we can remove any $4_{1,4}$ in the socle and top, perhaps remove two $2_1$s that are now in the socle and top, and assume that the resulting module $V'$ is a self-dual submodule of $P(4_{1,3})\oplus P(4_{2,3})$.
+Hence $U$ is a submodule of $2_1/4_{1,4}$.
+Thus we can remove any $4_{1,4}$ in the socle and top, perhaps remove two copies of $2_1$ that are now in the socle and top, and assume that the resulting module $V'$ is a self-dual submodule of $P(4_{1,3})\oplus P(4_{2,3})$.